-Topic Area Where We're Going: Goals How We'll Get There: Recommended Strategies How Important?
+Т 'opic Area Where We're Going: Goals How We'll Get There: Recommended Strategies How Important?
 How Soon?
-Community Facilities Improve Gateway into Town Center from Route 15 Identify streetscape improvements along Quinnipiac and Washington Streets to enhance entrance to Town Center. • Potential improvements could include sidewalk improvements, street furnishings, lighting and signage. • Include prioritized improvements in Capital Improvements Plan.
-Medium Mid Economic Development Promote the development of Yalesville as a 'village center' Based on the Yalesville visioning process, plan for any identified public infrastructural improvements necessary to enhance village style development. • Work with regional and state officials to advance any state right-of-way improvements.
+Community Facilities Improve Gateway into Town Center from Route 15 Identify streetscape improvements along Quinnipiac and Washington Streets to enhance entrance to Town Center.
+Potential improvements could include sidewalk improvements, street furnishings, lighting and signage.
+Include prioritized improvements in Capital Improvements Plan.
+Medium Mid C Economic Development Promote the development of Yalesville as a 'village center' Based on the Yalesville visioning process, plan for any identified public infrastructural improvements necessary to enhance village style development.
+Work with regional and state officials to advance any state right-of-way improvements.
 Medium Long

-$Recommended \ Strategies \ for \ Plan \ Implementation \ Committee$
+Recommended Strategies for Plan Implementation Committee

-To pic Area Where We're Going: Goals How We'll Get There: Recommended Strategies How Important?
+Topic Area Where We're Going: Goals How We'll Get There: Recommended Strategies How Important?
 How Soon?
-All Ensure POCD remains relevant over time The Plan Implementation Sub-Committee should hold public forums on progress towards achieving the goals of the POCD every two years. • Take stock of changes in conditions, successes, and failures in moving towards the Plan's goals. • Reaffirm goals that remain relevant and important, and adjust or change goals that are no longer appropriate.
-Highest Ongoing
+All Ensure POCD remains relevant over time The Plan Implementation Committee should hold public forums on progress towards achieving the goals of the POCD every two years.
+Take stock of changes in conditions, successes, and failures in moving towards the Plan's goals.
+Reaffirm goals that remain relevant and important, and adjust or change goals that are no longer appropriate.
+Report results and make appropriate recommendations to Highest Ongoing the Planning and Zoning Commission

 Topic Area Where We're Going: Goals How We'll Get There: Recommended Strategies How Important?
 How Soon?
-Town Center Catalyze high-quality redevelopment, investment, and high occupancy in Town Center Working with local property owners and the Engineering Department, develop a Town Center Parking Plan. • The Plan should address public and privately owned, and onstreet parking identified in the Town Center Parking map as priority concerns. • The Plan's goals should address awareness and visibility of existing parking through online maps and information, improved lighting, pedestrian connections, wayfinding signage, circulation patterns, maintenance, and appearance. • The Plan should analyze and recommend preferred mechanisms for making improvements through shared parking agreements, public-private partnerships, fee-in-lieu of parking regulations, and paid parking, among other ideas. • The Plan should analyze and recommend additional improvements to enhance access and cleanliness of parking areas, such as orienting retail units to welcome foot traffic from rear parking, and co-locating shared dumpsters (including recycling bins). • The Plan should prioritize improvements based on perceived need, relative investment required, willingness of propertyowners to collaborate, and any planned developments that open opportunities. • The adopted Town Center Parking Plan should be recommended to Planning & Zoning Commission for formal inclusion in the POCD and to the Town Council for inclusion in the Capital Improvement Plan as appropriate.
+Town Center Catalyze high-quality redevelopment, investment, and high occupancy in Town Center Working with local property owners and the Engineering Department, develop a Town Center Parking Plan.
+The Plan should address public and privately owned, and on- street parking identified in the Town Center Parking map as priority concerns.
+The Plan's goals should address awareness and visibility of existing parking through online maps and information, improved lighting, pedestrian connections, wayfinding signage, circulation patterns, maintenance, and appearance.
+The Plan should analyze and recommend preferred mechanisms for making improvements through shared parking agreements, public-private partnerships, fee-in-lieu of parking regulations, and paid parking, among other ideas.
+The Plan should analyze and recommend additional improvements to enhance access and cleanliness of parking areas, such as orienting retail units to welcome foot traffic from rear parking, and co-locating shared dumpsters (including recycling bins).
+The Plan should prioritize improvements based on perceived need, relative investment required, willingness of property- owners to collaborate, and any planned developments that open opportunities.
+The adopted Town Center Parking Plan should be recommended to Planning & Zoning Commission for formal inclusion in the POCD and to the Town Council for inclusion in the Capital Improvement Plan as appropriate.
 Highest Short